EnderSkippy/RR-Engine/README.md

 ![Reel to Reel Icon Stroke - Copy](https://user-images.githubusercontent.com/69170079/180670348-4175cc09-545a-4611-802f-b2d50ef1c0e3.png)

 # Description
+A Repository for my Reel to Real bug fixes.
+I want testers to ensure these work on other hardware before I submit pull requests.
+Please submit results under the issues tab, positive or negative.

+ Orignal Description:
 The RR Engine is a Unity codebase for simulating and animating old animatronics, with various features to customize the viewing experience.

 The sofware is split into two major sections.
 The Editor Mode allows users to maticulously look and edit animation files,